Why does WTIU need to raise money?

 How do I decide how much to contribute?

 The amount you contribute is entirely up to you.
 With an annual contribution of $40 or more (or $25 for IU full-time students), you will receive a full year’s subscription to our monthly viewing guide.
 The MemberCard, good for two-for-one dining and entertainment savings, is available with a gift of $75 or more.
+As a donor of $5 or more monthly (as a sustaining member) or $60 or more annually, you will also receive the added benefit of WTIU Passport, which provides you with extended access to the PBS streaming video you love.
 Contributions at higher levels often qualify for special thank-you gifts.

 If I give to WTIU Public Television, does it also make me a member of WFIU Public Radio?

 Many of our WTIU members also support WFIU, but they do so with separate contributions.
 Each station has its own budget and pays for programming separately.
 Both stations are licensed to Indiana University.

 Why am I getting a renewal or reminder notice after I paid my pledge?

 The most likely answer is that your payment and our notice just crossed in the mail.
 If you believe your account is in error, please contact the Membership Department at 812-855-6114 or e-mail us at email@example.com to verify that we received your contribution and have posted it to the correct membership account.

 Where can I use my WTIU MemberCard for discounts?